 Which cities have the most career-minded singles?

 The EliteSingles research team culled data from 50,000 singles aged 18 to 45 across the US to uncover the priorities of the top US cities concerning cultivating a career versus starting a family.
-The large-scale study focused on the following criteria: education level, how important education level of partner is, and how important it was to find someone with similar family plans.
+The large-scale study, based on anonymous user data, focused on the following criteria: education level, how important education level of partner is, and how important it was to find someone with similar family plans.
 Furthermore, particular attention was focused on how each member ranked the following statement: Marriage is important to me and should also be a priority for my partner.
 EliteSingles then cross-checked the data against gender and location to determine the facts about which US cities are most career-driven.

 Boston singles want to get ahead in their career the most

 Research shows that having two working parents is beneficial to children1, so it’s no surprise that many are placing a priority on getting ahead in the workplace before deciding to have kids of their own.
 The study revealed that singles who live in Boston are the most likely to place the strongest importance on striving to excel in their careers, which we suspect might have something to do with the close proximity to Harvard University.
 Interestingly, and perhaps coincidentally, cities on the coast rank higher on career-orientation than landlocked cities, with seven cities in the top ten having access to the sea.
 Could the metaphor of looking out to the horizon to reference thinking about the future actually affect the priorities of those living on the coast?

 |8||New York City|

 The cities with the most family-oriented singles